AVEVA/PI-Connector-for-UFL-Samples/Python/README.md

 You will need a development/test PI System and the PI Connector for UFL (the samples were tested with version 1.0.0.41).
 The scripts to send data have been tested with Pyhon 3.5.1 and come in two versions.
 * piuflput.py - uses the Python requests module.
-The request module simplifies a lot the sending and receiving of http requests and it is strongly encouraged to use it(instal requests using: pip install requests or apt-get install python-requests)
+The request module simplifies a lot the sending and receiving of http requests and it is strongly encouraged to use this module.
 * piuflput_urllib.py - uses only Python modules that are part of a standard install of Python3.

 ## Tutorial on how to use these scripts